nwthomas/gitops/SETUP.md

+> NOTE: This is a rough record of my journey to set up my Kubernetes cluster.
+I'm going to migrate this to an article or better documentation when I get the chance.

 # Cluster Setup

 The following is a loose record of exactly how I managed to set up my own home Kubernetes cluster.
 It is useful for others following this path or for myself in 6 months when I can't remember all of this.